 The Wicker Breakdown:

-- Sissy Spacek, Gilda and Laraine then play children talking about their bed-wetting doll which led me to think this was going to be yet another sketch where they get these girls to act like kids as an excuse to talk about sex but it turned out to be a warning about Gidget Disease where Jane Curtin explains that these are adults who can't stop being cute without getting the obnoxiousness knocked out of them using a technique called the Dental Theater of Cruelty.
+Sissy Spacek, Gilda, and Laraine then play children talking about their bed-wetting doll.
+This led me to think this was going to be yet another sketch where they get these girls to act like kids as an excuse to talk about sex.
+Then, to my surprise, it turned out to be a warning about Gidget Disease where Jane Curtin explains that these are adults who can't stop being cute without getting the obnoxiousness knocked out of them using a technique called the Dental Theater of Cruelty.

-- Bad Playhouse was a sketch hosted by Aykroyd where he hosted a show that shares bad plays.
-Tonight's bad play was called The Milky One and it was just Belushi pushing a gear in a windmill as his sister watched on.
-Then death enters carrying his other sisters and after the curtain call, the sketch was already over.
+Bad Playhouse was a sketch hosted by Aykroyd where he hosted a show that shares terrible plays.
+Tonight's terrible performance was called The Milky One, and it was just Belushi pushing a gear in a windmill as his sister watched on.
+Then death enters carrying his other sisters, and after the curtain call, the sketch was already over.